cyberdef33/python-programming/README.md

-# operator_python
-Operators used in python programming
+Basic programming python for beginners